-Where possible, try to develop the way you deal with conflicts and behaviour incidents.
-Try to spend some time with the child, helping them to understand the effect that their behaviour has had on other people and helping them to think of a way that they can make things better.
+Where possible, try to develop the way you deal with conflicts and behavior incidents.
+Try to spend some time with the child, helping them to understand the effect that their behavior has had on other people and helping them to think of a way that they can make things better.
 More information on restorative justice can be found on Edutopia.

 Teaching social and emotional skills